GM and Cruise announce first mass-production self-driving car

 “The key challenge, and what’s hard especially for tech companies, is building the cars,” he said.
 “And building lots of them.”

-Retrofit vehicles are hard to build, he said, and they “keep breaking” so it’s hard to continually fix them up an get them back on the roads.
+Retrofit vehicles are hard to build, he said, and they “keep breaking,” so it’s hard to continually fix them up and get them back on the roads.
 This announcement means that the cars will be able to roll off the line in quantities of hundreds of thousands per year.
 And while they look very much like the current shipping Bolt EV, under the hood, Vogt said that 40 percent of the parts are new, and most of those are focused on redundancy of parts and systems.

-50 vehicles have been built already by GM, and production is expected to ramp from here.
-Vogt says there isn’t yet a timeline for deploying the software that enable full self-driving, but he added that these are destined for deployment in fleets, rather than as individually-owned consumer vehicles.
+Fifty vehicles have been built by GM, and production is expected to ramp up from here.
+Vogt says there isn’t yet a timeline for deploying the software that enables full self-driving, but he added that these are destined for deployment in fleets, rather than as individually owned consumer vehicles.

 Vogt pointed out that this is the third generation of Cruise’s autonomous vehicle in just 14 months, which is indeed a remarkable timeline for development of a fully functional self-driving platform, even for testing purposes.
-He also took the opportunity to highlight the difference between what GM and Cruise have announced, and the kind of one-of demonstration vehicles other automakers and tech companies have brought to events like CES.
+He also took the opportunity to highlight the difference between what GM and Cruise have announced, and the kind of one-off demonstration vehicles other automakers and tech companies have brought to events like CES.

 Developing…